derrybryson/kisside/readme.md

 "www-html" => "/var/www/html"

 that specifies a folder named "www-html" that is located at "/var/www/html" in the server filesystem.
 This allows access to all folders under /var/www/html which is the standard html folder for Apache.

-If you modify this array, you will also need to modify the PHP open_basedir setting in /etc/apache2/conf-available/kisside.conf file to include the specified directory or directories.
+If you modify this array, you will also need to modify the PHP open_basedir setting in /etc/apache2/conf-available/kisside.conf file to include the specified directory or directories or you will get errors trying to access the directory.